wayfair-archive/awesome-learning/content/lessons/hooks/intro-to-react-hooks.md

       correctChoices:
       - 1
       explanation: React Hooks are best implemented in new code, or to move away from unsafe/unstable patterns.
 Class Components are still 100% valid, and the time invested in refactoring old code is better spent in writing new code with Hooks.
       type: radio
+    - description: When you return a function from within a useEffect call, when does this function get executed?
+      choices:
+      - value: When the component mounts
+      - value: When the component unmounts
+      - value: When the component's children are mounted
+      - value: When the component throws an error
+      correctChoices:
+      - 1
+      explanation: The function returned by useEffect is executed only when the component unmounts.
+      type: radio
 ---